Letztes Update: 21. Mai 2025

 Antwort der Redaktion

-When you're working with Linux, knowing your Linux package type is crucial for managing software installations.
-Linux distributions typically use either DEB or RPM package types.
-This guide will help you identify which one your system uses.
+Understanding the Linux package type on your system is crucial for managing software installations and updates.
+Linux distributions generally use either DEB or RPM package formats.
+This guide will help you identify which package type your Linux system uses.

 dpkg --version